LeHan-ZJU/Behavior-Analysis-platform/README.md

 │   │── do_conv_pytorch.py
 │   │── Models.py
 │   │── RatNetAttention_DOConv.py
 │   │── models.pth  // Pre-trained weights.
+For non-profit use, please send email to hanle@zju.edu.cn for access.
 ├── Saved-test  // Default folder for saving results and videos ├── CamShow.py  // The main function.
 Each major module is briefly commented.
 ├── ObardCamDisp.py  // UI interface file.